jamesioppolo/email/README.md

-# Email
+# Email handler
-Email application sends an email using the SendGrid system using the MailGun system as a failover.
+This email handler application sends an email using the SendGrid system using the MailGun system as a failover.
 The RESTful API endpoint requires a body to be sent with x-www-form-urlencoding containing the following key value pairs.

 | Key | Value |
 |---|---|